Blinded by the Light (2019 film): Critical response

 Johnny Oleksinski of The New York Post calls it "the feel-good movie of the year".
 Jordan Ruimy of The Playlist calls it "one of the most joyous and exhilarating movies you will see this year".
 Leah Greenblatt of Entertainment Weekly calls it an ode to "the power of music".
 Anthony Ray Bench of Film Threat calls it "a feel-good movie that tackles a bunch of tough topics, from politics, race, family traditions, social frustrations, and romance" yet "never feels preachy or overly cheesy."
 Adam Chitwood of Collider calls it "a rapturously joyous, heartfelt, and genuinely insightful film not just about The Boss, but about the personal nature and power of music."

-Owen Gleiberman of Variety calls it "the sort of unguarded drama they used to make in the ‘80s — a coming-of-age tale of unabashed earnestness — but it’s also a delirious and romantic rock ‘n’ roll parable" that is "a more incandescent ode to the life force of pop music than any film ever adapted from the work of Nick Hornby."
+Owen Gleiberman of Variety calls it "the sort of unguarded drama they used to make in the '80s — a coming-of-age tale of unabashed earnestness — but it's also a delirious and romantic rock 'n' roll parable" that is "a more incandescent ode to the life force of pop music than any film ever adapted from the work of Nick Hornby."
 Bedatri Datta Choudhury of Vague Visages says that, while "Springsteen takes the American dream and helps everyone navigate through its dismantling," Chadha "makes it speak to an entirely different country and a whole new generation."

+Accolades

 At the 2019 SIFF Awards in the Seattle International Film Festival, Blinded by the Light received nominations for Best Film (for director Gurinder Chadha) and Best Actor (for Viveik Kalra).
 In July 2019, Ethan Anderson of /Film listed Blinded by the Light as the eighth best film of 2019 so far.
 A critics' survey by IndieWire listed Blinded by the Light as one of the eight best films of Summer 2019.